Lane Thomas Player Props: Nationals vs. Cubs

-On Monday, Lane Thomas (batting .147 in his past 10 games) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 7:05 PM ET.
+Lane Thomas -- with a slugging percentage of .273 in his past 10 games, including zero homers) -- will be in action for the Washington Nationals versus the Chicago Cubs, with Hayden Wesneski on the mound, on May 2 at 7:05 PM ET.

 Lane Thomas Game Info & Props vs. the Cubs